Cost of living

 The typical expat areas are around central Sukhumvit and Silom, and both have good access to the BTS.
 Asok, and Prom Phong are also popular places to live.
 You can of course find cheaper suburbs further out of the city, where there are many townhouse complexes – complete with public parks and a backyard.

 Bangkok has a reliable public transport system that includes rail (MRT), monorail (BTS), and buses.
-You can see more details of transportation options here.
+The network is growing rapidly and new routes are being added.

-As of Jan 2014 the current monthly MRT pass costs 1,400 baht and a monthly (50 trip) BTS pass is 1,100 baht.
-Single trips on the BTS and MRT are typically in the rage of 15 baht to 50 baht depending on the distance you will travel.
+As of Jan 2021 a One-Day Pass on the BTS costs 140 baht.
+Single trips on the BTS and MRT are typically in the rage of 16 baht to 59 baht depending on the distance you will travel.
 Buses are the cheapest public transport option, ranging in price from 7 to 20 baht, which depends on factors such as the distance travelled and whether or not the bus has air-conditioning.
+Bangkok’s buses are run by the Bangkok Mass Transit Authority

-Expats can own scooters or a car, but typically your company will provide you with these as part of your package.
+Expats can own scooters, motorbikes, or a car & sometimes your company may provide you with these as part of your package.

 If you are needing to get your own car, you need to factor in fuel expenses, insurance, as well as the cost for purchasing or leasing your car and servicing.
-This is the most expensive option, and is not necessarily the best idea.
+This is the most expensive option and is not necessarily the best idea.
 Bangkok’s traffic is often congested, and many drivers here have a flexible interpretation of the road rules.
-You need either an international driving permit or a Thai driver’s license to drive here, both are very simple to get.
+You need either an international driving permit or a Thai driver’s license to drive here, both are relatively simple to get with the correct documentation.
+It is a requirement to have separate driving licenses for motorbikes and cars.

-For new cars your best option is going into a dealership and talking to a sales rep, because there is a huge difference in options and brands that will affect your leasing or outright purchase price – because ultimately it’s up to you.
+For new cars, your best option is going into a dealership and talking to a sales rep, because there is a huge difference in options and brands that will affect your leasing or outright purchase price – because ultimately it is up to you.

 Taxis are relatively cheap, and outside of peak congestion hours your best means of getting around the city.
-Meter taxis have a minimum charge of 35 baht (current at Jan 2014), and that’s before you get anywhere.
+Meter taxis have a minimum charge of 35 baht (current at Jan 2021), and that’s before you get anywhere.
 To travel 5km will cost you at minimum 75 baht without traffic congestion, so plan for normal taxi fares around the city to be approximately 100-150 baht.
-You can find out more about taxi’s in Bangkok here.

-During traffic jams, motorcycle taxis are the best way to navigate through the cars, but your only concern is safety.
-New rules have been enforced for helmets to be worn, so always ask and you will be provided by the driver.
-To travel shorter trips or even just go a few blocks motorcycle taxi’s are priced anywhere from 10-40 baht.
+During traffic jams, motorcycle taxis are a great alternative to navigate through the cars, but your only concern is safety.
+New rules have been enforced for helmets to be worn, so always ask and you should be provided by the driver.
+To travel shorter trips or even just go a few blocks motorcycle taxi’s are priced anywhere from 10-80 baht, most popular motorbike stands, have a tariff though this is likely to be in Thai.

 |Iced Nescafe||15 baht|

-To eat anything other than Thai food, you will pay a premium.
-You can find every type of ethnic food in Bangkok – Italian pasta and pizza restaurants are popular, you can also find Indian, Mexican and Greek restaurants, as well as Halal and Kosher establishments.
+To eat anything other than Thai food, you will generally pay a premium.
+You can find every type of ethnic food in Bangkok – Italian pasta and pizza restaurants are popular, you can also find Indian, Mexican, Japanese, Korean and Greek restaurants, as well as Halal and Kosher establishments.

-Most of the large fast food franchises have several locations in Bangkok.
+Many of the international fast food franchises are available throughout Bangkok.
 In comparison to Thai food where you could budget for 200 baht per day, you’d be looking at upwards of 1000 baht per day for foreign food.
-As of January 2014:
+As of January 2021:

 |McDonalds Big Mac Meal||157 baht|